android-la64/rust/src/tools/miri/README.md

   directory after loading all the source files, but before commencing interpretation.
 This is useful if the interpreted program wants a different working directory at run-time than at build-time.
+* `MIRI_LOCAL_CRATES` is set by `cargo-miri` to tell the Miri driver which crates should be given special treatment in diagnostics, in addition to the crate currently being compiled.
 * `MIRI_VERBOSE` when set to any value tells the various `cargo-miri` phases to perform verbose logging.

 [testing-miri]: CONTRIBUTING.md#testing-the-miri-driver

 ## Miri `extern` functions